It is time to deck the halls!

 I concentrated most effort in our living space as it is all open plan, starting with this Christmas banner from Next above our sofa.
 I love the colours and the traditional touches of tartan.

 In our kitchen area, I make sure to have a seasonal floral arrangement on our island through the whole of December.
 I am also obsessed with the M&S Christmas candle, the scent of cinnamon, spices and mandarin is just so Christmassy.
 I also have a festive cookie jar on display, in case of emergency cravings.

 A tradition I discovered when moving to the UK and that I absolutely love, is the Christmas card exchange!
 I love the fact that all your close ones give you cards and at the same time provide another great source of Christmas decorations.
-I line the cards I receive in our living-room and love the festive vibe they give to our book shelf.
+I line up the cards I receive in our living-room and love the festive vibe they give to our bookshelf.
 I love getting my cards from Paperchase or TK Maxx, they always have a tasteful selection!

 On our sideboard, I have our advent calendar on display.
 This year we recycled the Liberty advent calendar Andrew got me last year and we filled it with little sweet treats for each other!

 I also used one of the extra fairy light garlands I have to make a light feature out of our Ikea sideboard.
 For Christmas lights, I always go for ‘warm white’ as it gives a soft, cosy glow to the room.
 I once made the mistake to get the cool white lights and felt like I was living in a nightclub or laboratory for a month.
 And in case you are wondering, I got that white deer head years ago from Debenhams.